ellisonbg/hpctutorial/intro.rst

 Concurrent Computing
     A programming model that allows multiple tasks to be *seemingly* executed at the same time.
 Depending on the implementation, the tasks may or may not actually be executed at the same time.
 Examples: Erlang, Go, Stackless, Scala, Clojure, threads.
+Concurrency is somewhat trendy right now.

 Distributed Computing
     A computation that is executed on multiple hosts that communicate over a